 HIV self-testing may be used as a testing strategy for PBFW.
 HVST can be utilized for initial or retesting points depending on the country-context.
 Women who screen positive should be fast-tracked for confirmatory testing and care and treatment services.
 Tests can be delivered by community health workers, mentor-mother groups, or other appropriate ways of reaching women at risk.
+Self-testing can be used by everyone except for those receiving PrEP.
 Virtual follow-up after self-test distribution should be used with all precautions followed if home visits are needed.
 Other guidance on HVST can be found within that section of the FAQs as well as COP guidance documents.